Lurker00/DX200-USB-Audio-Release/README.md

 During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
 The reason is still unknown, and there is no a way to avoid it.
 It happens with all the players tested, and does not happen with any other sample rate, including DSD.
 A workaround for 16/44.1 recordings is to use any player with playback via Android: it does not affect the quality ([the proof](https://github.com/Lurker00/DX200-firmware/blob/master/tools/README.md#tracks-to-test-bit-perfect-playback)).
 The best solution is to use [Neutron Music](https://play.google.com/store/apps/details?id=com.neutroncode.mp) with its Generic Driver (not with USB Audio!), because it is able to play bit perfect audio up to 24/192, including 24/44.1.

 ## History of public releases
+**1.2.69** - only available in [custom firmware builds](https://github.com/Lurker00/DX150-firmware) starting from 2.9.250L0:
+* Support for iBasso DX150.

 **1.2.68** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.8.198L1:
 * It does not hide USB-capable music players, if an **Active player** was selected.